autopkg/MLBZ521-recipes/README.md

 ### AutoCAD for Mac ###

 Recipes for both base and patch installers are available.
 Download recipe for the base full version expects the installer is available in an "offline repository".
 Patch download recipe will download the the latest patch from AutoDesk for the supplied major version.

+There is a **LEGACY** version of the recipes for the 2020 older installer type.

 Available recipe types:
   * download